 The Taxpayers’ Rights Advocate is allowed to involve the Morgan Property Taxpayers’ Bill of Rights, which allows the property owner to inspect and copy documents related to their property’s assessment.
 The Bill of Rights furnishes measures to encourage and verify fair administration of property tax laws in California.

-The Advocate reviews how fair and effective the BOE and County Assessors are in terms of providing understandable information in printed and Website form to property owners; making sure the BOE is doing their job properly; resolving complaints, taxpayer problems and general inquiries from the public such as how to use a parent-to-child exclusion, Prop 19 and funding to a trust loan.
+The Advocate reviews how fair and effective the BOE and any given County Assessor is in terms of providing understandable information in printed and Website form to property owners; making sure the BOE is doing their job properly; resolving complaints, taxpayer problems and general inquiries from the public such as how to use a parent-to-child exclusion, Prop 19 and funding to a trust loan.

 The Advocate also looks for underlying causes of conflict between taxpayers and property tax assessors.
 The Advocate is responsible for creating and distributing a yearly report concerning property tax issues and property tax hikes affecting taxpayers’ rights.
 To support this, the BOE has public hearings to review this report and related property tax matters, opening up these meetings for questions and opinions from business property owners and homeowners.

 The Property Taxpayers’ Bill of Rights provides ways to encourage and verify fair administration of property taxes.
 Miss Thompson tells us: